-The thesis shall be published in accordance with SSE practice (see the SSE Portal), and made available to the faculty member responsible.
+The thesis must be published in accordance with the SSE procedures (see the SSE Portal), and made available for the faculty member responsible.

-All theses will be published in a database and screened for plagiarism by means of an external Internet-based services.
+All theses will be published in a database and will be scanned using a computer program to detect plagiarism.